39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (a) The Constitution is written

-(b) Fundamental Rights are granted
+(b) Fundamental rights are provided

 (d) There are Directive Principles of State Policy